 Having just spent the previous five days on a dream tropical island on the Great Barrier Reef (yes, really!), the Daintree region had a lot to live up to.
 And it did!
 Not only is it possible to stay where the reef meets the rainforest, but there is also so much to do in the surrounding area.
 Alongside our adventures at the Beach House, we also managed to fit in tropical fruit tasting, a wildlife cruise on the Daintree river, swimming in a (safe) hidden waterhole, a hike on a mangrove boardwalk and lots of lovely local food.

 The Beach House, by the way, also has backpacker and family accommodation (still with air conditioning!) so solo travellers, friends and groups can also experience this one-of-a-kind place.
-The restaurant also has some budget meal options, which we found pretty impressive for a place right at the end of the paved highway!
+The restaurant also has some budget meal options.
+Pretty impressive for a place right at the end of the paved highway!

 For an end-of-the-world feel combined with a fun but relaxed rainforest atmosphere, Cape Trib Beach House is the place to be in the Daintree region.
 If I didn’t already know that Captain Cook had damaged his boat near here, I would have thought he was trying to do a bit of reverse psychology when he named Cape Tribulation…